aeewhite/SpotifyMiniPlayer/Readme.md

 ##Installation
 1. Clone the repository
 2. In the directory run `npm install`
-3. Run the app using node-webkit `nw .`
+3. Run the app using node-webkit `nw .` or run `./build` to build a .app bundle in the build folder

 ##Todo